rinnz7o7/rinnz7o7/README.md

 🌱 I’m currently learning everything 🤣
 👯 I’m looking to work as a front-end developer.
+🥅 2022 Goals : To be a skillful developer
-🥅 2022 Goals: Learn about UI/UX skill and back-end technology ⚡ Fun fact: I love to draw and play football
+⚡ Fun fact: I love to draw and play football

 Languages and Tools